Why Ninh Binh – Dried Ha Long Bay must be in your bucket list?

 Belonging to the Trang An Complex of 2,168 ha, Trang An Ecological Site is a beguiling area pleasing visitors with its archeological, geographical, and aesthetic values, which make the place listed as a UNESCO Cultural Heritage.
 Trang An is a place of giant karst mountains forming different shapes, lying next to the graceful and still river winding to connect the caves and valleys.
 The ecological site offers visitors beautiful scenes with a fresh atmosphere for a pleasant visit.

 Active people seeking off-beaten-track could follow the trails, hike up to a hill around 60m high.
-Beginning at Cay Bang Pier, you will excitingly surpass Cay hill (named after Cay Tree, a branch of Diospyros species, which mainly cover this hill), Vai hill (also named after Vai Tree) and Tran Temple Hill where is presented with sacred Tran Temple – one of the country’s four guardian temples during the Dinh Dynasty.
+Beginning at Cay Bang Pier, you will excitingly surpass Cay hill (named after Cay Tree, a branch of Diospyros species, which mainly covers this hill), Vai hill (also named after Vai Tree), and Tran Temple Hill, which is presented with sacred Tran Temple – one of the country’s four guardian temples during the Dinh Dynasty.

 Hoa Lu Temples